ehrrsn7/procedural-programming/js/assignment11/README.md

 ## Submission

-Once your code passes all tests, submit your code.
+Once the testBed passes for all cases, submit your code.